1995 Brazilian Grand Prix

 Several hours after the conclusion of the race, Schumacher and Coulthard were excluded from the race result as the chemical "fingerprint" of fuel samples from their cars taken after qualifying and the race did not match the specified sample lodged with the Fédération Internationale de l'Automobile (FIA) prior to the event.
 Berger was thus declared the winner, but the race stewards' decision to exclude them was overturned at an appeal hearing on April 13.
 Schumacher and Coulthard were reinstated in first and second places respectively, but the two teams did not receive their respective constructors' points.
 The Ferrari team was unhappy with the decision made at the appeal hearing; Berger called the sport "a joke".
 The rule concerning the legality of fuels had been changed for the 1995 season, as had the new standardised equipment used for refuelling during the race, the drivers' weighing-in procedure and the conditions of the drivers' racing licences; all of these changes produced controversies which at times threatened to overshadow the race, as did the excessively bumpy condition of the track.
-The race also marked the first Brazilian Grand Prix to take place since the death of Brazilian triple World Champion Ayrton Senna the previous year; his passing was commemorated in various ways throughout the event.
+The race also marked the first Brazilian Grand Prix to take place since the death of Brazilian triple World Champion Ayrton Senna the previous year; his death was commemorated in various ways throughout the event.